Wroclaw, Poland’s “European Capital of Culture”

 Wroclaw, “Best City to Live”

-Poland’s fourth-largest city is indeed has a lot of charm, it was named as “Best City to Live” in 2015.
-A more or less 300 kilometers from Prague, that city is called Wrocław (vrots-wahf). apparently, it has a lot of awards achieve, declared as UNESCO World Heritage Site in 2006.
+Poland’s fourth-largest city indeed has a lot of charm, it was named as “Best City to Live” in 2015.
+A about 300 kilometers from Prague, that city called Wroclaw (vrots-wahf). apparently, it has a lot of awards make, declared as UNESCO World Heritage Site in 2006.